Rob Ford: Alcohol and drug addiction

 Ford's staff tried to convince Ford to get treatment for his alcoholism, but he initially refused.
 Ford was reported smoking marijuana in a shopping plaza parking lot.
 In February 2013, Ford attended the Garrison Ball and was reported to be incoherent.
 His staff ushered him out after an event organizer asked him to leave.
 In March 2013, Ford was accused of groping former mayoral candidate Sarah Thomson at a social event, and Thomson publicly stated that she thought that he was high on cocaine.
 It was around that time that Ford was recorded on video smoking crack cocaine, a video which the dealers attempted to sell to the Toronto Star and other media outlets.

-In November, 2013, on live television, Ford denied that he had made lewd remarks to a female aide, wherein he allegedly said he wanted to give her oral sex.
-In his denial, he said, "I'm a happily married man.
-I get more than enough to eat at home."
+In November 2013, on live television, Ford denied that he had made lewd remarks to a female aide, wherein he allegedly said he wanted to give her oral sex.
+In his denial, he said, "I'm happily married.
+I've got more than enough to eat at home."
 He later apologized for his graphic remarks.

 In April 2014, Ford was involved in another incident at the Air Canada Centre.
 Ford, along with city budget chief Frank DiGiorgio, was denied access to the Director's Lounge at the Air Canada Centre.
 He was video-recorded issuing profanities during an argument with the security staff.
 He later denied being intoxicated, and blamed the incident on voting against a $10 million contribution to MLSE's plan to expand BMO Field.
 DiGiorgio described Ford as "somewhere between sober and drunk".

-On August 11, 2016, the original video of Rob Ford smoking crack cocaine was released from publication ban by the Toronto Police Service after the extortion charge against Sandro Lisi was dropped.
+On August 11, 2016, four months after his death, the original video of Ford smoking crack cocaine was released from publication ban by the Toronto Police Service after the extortion charge against Sandro Lisi was dropped.
 The cellphone video was recorded "surreptitiously" by Mohamed Siad in February 2013.
 The video shows Ford smoking crack cocaine from a glass pipe.
 His words are slurred and mostly inaudible during the conversation.
 Shortly before he admitted smoking crack cocaine, Ford said, "Whatever this video shows ...
 Toronto residents deserve to see it and people need to judge for themselves what they see on this video."